 There are two common ways in which you can use a computer to play Go with other people over the Internet - real-time and correspondence.
 On a real-time server, both players are logged on at once, possibly playing under a strict time limit.
-Under correspondence play, the players do not need to be logged on at the same time, instead they simply send their move at their own leisure.
+With correspondence play, players do not need to be logged on at the same time, they simply send their move at their leisure.

-By far the most common way to get a game of Go on the Internet is by the use of a real-time Go server.
+By far the most common way to get a game of Go on the Internet is by using a real-time Go server.
+All the ones described here use English as the main language, but there are other servers in Japanese, Korean and Chinese.
 Here are some general notes for using all such servers .

-Another benefit is that KGS has a facility, rarely found on Go servers, allowing the players to review and discuss their game together afterwards.
+A benefit of KGS is that it has a review facility, rarely found on other Go servers, allowing the players to discuss their game together afterwards.
 This makes KGS a good choice for beginners and for other people wanting comments from stronger players after games with them, or wanting to offer such comments.

-KGS has a British room and has hosted BGA on-line tournaments.
+KGS has a British room and has hosted British Go Association on-line tournaments.
 It is also often used to relay the moves of British Championship title match games, with commentary by professional or strong amateur Go players.

 To use KGS, you can simply point your browser to the KGS Server .
 This will download a java applet to your computer to serve as a client.
 But in order to avoid this being downloaded every time you connect, you can instead download the Cgoban3 client to your computer and install it there.
 It uses Java Web Start (which is also available from there).
 You can also use the client to edit locally held game records that are in SGF format.